Guy Boucher

-Guy Boucher (born August 3, 1971) is a Canadian professional ice hockey coach who is the head coach for Russian KHL club Avangard Omsk.
+Guy Boucher (born August 3, 1971) is a Canadian professional ice hockey coach who is the head coach for Avangard Omsk of the Kontinental Hockey League (KHL).
 Boucher is the former head coach of the Tampa Bay Lightning and Ottawa Senators of the National Hockey League (NHL).
 He was also the head coach of SC Bern in the 2014–15 season.
 He previously coached in the Quebec Major Junior Hockey League (QMJHL).
 He has coached various Canadian international teams, and worked as a commentator for RDS.

 Playing years

 Before his coaching years, Boucher played right wing with the McGill Redmen between 1991 and 1995.
 He graduated with an arts degree (history and environmental biology) in 1995 and an engineering degree (agricultural engineering) in 1996.
 He also holds a master's in sports psychology at the University of Montreal.
 In 1995–96, Boucher played in France for Viry-Essonne where he scored 16 goals and 38 points in 27 games.